Placeholder image

 The Weft provides the depth and suppleness of shade, colour and texture to the weave of your creative work.

-The purpose of the Glanside website is to offer Creative Thinking Techniques that can help to drive the creative Weft of your work.
+The purpose of this Glanside website is to offer Creative Thinking Techniques that can help to drive the creative Weft of your work.

 Different creative techniques will unearth different creative possibilities.